Efficiently Fuelling a Quantum Engine with Incompatible Measurements: Continuous weak quantum measurement protocol

-\textit{Continuous weak quantum measurement protocol.---}We now describe a time-continuous operation of our quantum oscillator measurement engine, where continuous weak quantum measurement of both position and momentum of the quantum oscillator results in a coherent state whose coordinates diffuse in time.
+We now describe a time-continuous operation of our quantum oscillator measurement engine, where continuous weak quantum measurement of both position and momentum of the quantum oscillator results in a coherent state whose coordinates diffuse in time.
 Work is extracted by moving the bottom of the harmonic trap; either time-continuously as measurement results are accumulated, or at the end.

 For the engine, we assume that the oscillator is initialized in a Gaussian state, so the first moments together with the covariance matrix elements $V_{ij}=\langle 1/2\{\hat{q}_{i}- q_{i}, \hat{q}_{j}-q_{j}\}\rangle$, completely specify the quantum state~\cite{simon_quantum-noise_1994}.
 Here $\hat{q}_{1}=\hat{x},~\hat{q}_{2}= \hat{p},~\text{and}~q_{i}=\langle \hat{q}_{i}\rangle,~i=1,2$.
 Simultaneous weak measurements of both the position and momentum observables of the quantum harmonic oscillator given the continuous readouts $r_{1}(t)$ for position measurement and $r_{2}(t)$ for momentum measurement results in the following stochastic quantum evolution of the quantum harmonic oscillator state (in dimensionless units where $\hat{x}\rightarrow \sqrt{m\omega/\hbar}\hat{x}$, $\hat{p}\rightarrow \hat{p}/\sqrt{\hbar m \omega}$, $t\rightarrow \omega t$)~\cite{karmakar_stochastic_2021}: